 Using your computer's printer, pick a fun font and print the names of your guests on an 8 1/2 x 11 piece of vellum.
 A thicker, paper weight vellum does great in a printer.
 Once you print all the names, cut them in rectangles just a little smaller than the patterned paper.
 Get some tiny ribbon and tie little bows.
 Add a little hot glue drop if you are nervous about the bows coming apart.
 Now you are ready to piece.

 Start with the background paper and glue the square onto the front half.
-Piece each piece of Mr. Bunny on top of the paper, with the head on top of the ears and feet which are glued first to the paper.
+Place each piece of Mr. Bunny on top of the paper, with the head on top of the ears and feet.
 You may want to use a 3 dimensional adhesive to make Mr. Bunny pop (or in his case, hop).
 You will want his feet to slightly overlap the patterned paper and his ears to stick up above the fold.
 A pair of tweezers will help immensely.

 Now you want to layer the patterned paper (in purple above) over the green and then the vellum with the name over the patterned paper.
 You are going to hold them together with metal brads.
 (Here's a bonus tutorial on how to apply a brad.)
 A brad is a small piece of metal you drive through your paper to attach papers in a decorative way, or, in this case, attach a piece of vellum.
 It's very hard to glue vellum without it showing.
 I also like brads because they come in a variety of colors.
 On my sample I used a pastel green brad, but here I'll show metal brads.